MichaelBaker/bottle-rack/readme.md

 Pros:

 * Can make more use of depth
-* Can be made lower, which means you can have a top surface to put weird bottles and tools on
+* Can be made lower, which means you can have a top surface
+* The top surface gives this all of the benefits of a bar cart

 Cons:

 * Bottles will be somewhat obscured while it's closed
 * Requires either counter balancing or some kind of casters to hold the weight of the bottles
 * Bottles might rattle unless the track is very smooth
+* Requires you to allocate floor space for the expanded mode

+### Butterfly Shelf

+Three skinny shelves deep.
+The back shelf is static.
+The front two are fused together, but split in the middle so they fold out like french doors.

+Pros:

+* Probably easier to deal with balance than with the sliding shelves
+* Good use of depth
+* Could utilize tilted shelving on the back shelf

+Cons:

+* The split in the shelves might make it harder to store some bottles
+* Bottles might rattle depending on the mechanics
+* Back bottles will be obscured somewhat
+* Need to allocate floor space to swing out the front shelves